python/cpython/Doc/library/os.rst

 .. function:: getegid()

    Return the effective group id of the current process.
-This corresponds to the 'set id' bit on the file being executed in the current process.
+This corresponds to the "set id" bit on the file being executed in the current process.
 Availability:
    Unix.